UKPLab/sentence-transformers/docs/sentence_transformer/usage/efficiency.rst

 which saves the quantized model in a directory or model repository that you specify.
 Post-Training Static Quantization expects:

-- ``model``: a Sentence Transformer or Cross Encoder model loaded with the OpenVINO backend.
+- ``model``: a Sentence Transformer, Sparse Encoder, or Cross Encoder model loaded with the OpenVINO backend.
 - ``quantization_config``: (Optional) The quantization configuration.
 This parameter accepts either:
   ``None`` for the default 8-bit quantization, a dictionary representing quantization configurations, or an :class:`~optimum.intel.OVQuantizationConfig` instance.